Maxython/RUBOM/README.md

 $cd RUBOM
 $python3 rubom.py
 ```
-The missing modules will be automatically installed.
+The missing modules will be automatically installed, but you can install them yourself.

+- ### Self-installation of modules
+   `pip3 install selenium requests`

 ## Commands
 All commands are in English.